 Although using coal has provided low-cost energy to our customers, we also want to make the best possible choices for our planet and that includes transitioning to cleaner sources of energy.
 To do that, we must responsibly reduce coal from our energy portfolio.

-PSE plans to shut down Colstrip Units 1 and 2 by July 2022 and Units 3 and 4 by 2035.
-However, all units will require clean-up after they are decommissioned and that could last until 2051.
-Throughout that time, the two owners, PSE and Talen, will invest a total of about $200 million in Colstrip as the clean-up creates new jobs and we invest in the long-term future of the region.
+PSE plans to shut down Colstrip Units 1 and 2 by July 2022.
+Shut-down dates have not been established for the newer Colstrip Units 3 and 4, but the schedule for depreciating those investments has been accelerated from a period ending in 2045 to one ending in 2027.
+All units will require clean-up after they are decommissioned.
+Throughout the clean-up period, the two owners, PSE and Talen, will invest a total of about $200 million in Colstrip as the clean-up creates new jobs and we invest in the long-term future of the region.

 Eliminating coal from our fuel mix isn’t as simple as flipping a switch.
 To prevent a drastic increase in our customers’ rates, we must reduce our reliance on coal slowly and strategically.
 Otherwise we risk threatening our ability to provide our customers with reliable energy at a reasonable cost.
 We are working on a plan with our state regulators and the legislatures of Montana and Washington that will help us gradually reduce our reliance on coal without creating hardship for our customers or the workers in Colstrip, Montana.